Why Do Gearbox Seal Leaks Happen?

 The speed reducer has a 10:1 ratio and was driven with a relatively standard AC motor.
 However, it was a variable speed application with the motor being overdriven, often up to 2,500 rpm.
 The ambient condition was normal factory temperature and there were no corrosive elements acting upon it.
 So, as you can imagine, troubleshooting was not exactly straightforward.

 It was determined that the gearbox housing was quite a bit hotter nearer the motor flange than anywhere else.
-This was not necessarily unusual as a high percentage of gearbox heat comes from the shaft seal friction.
+This was not necessarily unusual, as a high percentage of gearbox heat comes from the shaft seal friction.
 And with the oil level on that side of the internal cavity, it was likely retaining more of the heat.
 By itself, this would add a bit of pressure against the seal.
 Too much oil or a heavier viscosity would make it even worse.
-In this case, it had the proper type and amount and therefore not the reason for the gearbox oil leak.
+In this case, it had the proper type and amount and therefore was not the reason for the gearbox oil leak.

 This led to the question of venting.
 Many gearboxes need to be vented to reduce internal pressure, although not all do.
 Worm gear speed reducers often require it because of their relative inefficiency.
 In this case, it was appropriately vented, so the pressure wasn’t likely the issue.
 As an aside, the vent should ideally be placed in the uppermost position allowed for it.